 - A Centralized Database: It will act as the central processing unit for your dynamic content.
 It stores your pre-defined data.

 - Easily Editable Web Pages: A dynamic page that will call content from your database should be conveniently editable.
 The marketer should be able to make changes to this page easily.

 How to Create Database Driven Dynamic Content on HubSpot?

-When it comes to providing dynamic content, HubSpot provides one of the most advanced technologies in today’s marketing era – “Smart Content.”
+When it comes to providing dynamic content, HubSpot development provides one of the most advanced technologies in today’s marketing era – “Smart Content.”